 The Parents Forum was introduced in October 2021 to continue to develop our communications with parents and allow the school a consultative panel.
-The forum is open to all parents and at the present time does not work on a 'membership' basis but when needed we do reach out to those parents that have registered for forum meetings.
+The forum is open to all parents and at the present time does not work on a 'membership' basis but when needed we do reach out to those parents that have attended.

 Please note - the parent forum is not an appropriate event to raise any personal concerns and these should be raised via contacting the school office as soon as possible.